Labour statistics recent and upcoming developments

 Enhancing data on employment outcomes and barriers

-• Linking the Labour Force Survey (LFS) to relevant administrative data (such as employment services and income support data) in the Person Linked Integrated Data Asset (PLIDA)
+• Linking the Labour Force Survey (LFS) to relevant administrative data (such as employment services and income support data) in the Person Linked Integrated Data Asset (PLIDA).

-• Producing new summary statistics and insights, including some longitudinal analysis, using the linked LFS-PLIDA data and the existing Longitudinal LFS
+• Producing new summary statistics and insights, including some longitudinal analysis, using the linked LFS-PLIDA data and the existing Longitudinal LFS.

-• Producing a LFS TableBuilder product, which will eventually be released monthly
+• Producing a LFS TableBuilder product, which will eventually be released monthly.

 Labour Household Survey content modernisation

-• Producing an integrated suite of monthly underutilisation measures (u-series)
+• Producing an integrated suite of monthly underutilisation measures (u-series).

-• Addressing legacy collection issues and limitations
+• Addressing legacy collection issues and limitations.

 Expanding the Labour Account to measure unpaid care and add demographic breakdowns

-• Improving the data available on the amount (hours) and estimated monetary value of unpaid care through an expansion to the Labour Account, to ensure its contribution to society and the economy is more visible alongside paid work
+• Improving the data available on the amount (hours) and estimated monetary value of unpaid care through an expansion to the Labour Account, to ensure its contribution to society and the economy is more visible alongside paid work.

-• Adding new estimates of sex and age to the existing Labour Account data, to provide a meaningful point of comparison between paid work and unpaid care
+• Adding new estimates of sex and age to the existing Labour Account data, to provide a meaningful point of comparison between paid work and unpaid care as responsibilities are not distributed evenly across the population.

 Consulting with First Nations people on more frequent employment data

-• Consulting with First Nations people on more frequent employment data requirements and potential solutions
+• Consulting with First Nations people on more frequent employment data requirements and potential solutions.

 Modelled regional labour force estimates